-NERC Reliability Standard NPIRs are developed to satisfy the requirements of NERC Reliability Standard NUC-001.
+Nuclear Plant Interface Requirements (NPIRs) are requirements based on the NPLRs and Bulk Electric System requirements that have been mutually agreed to by the Nuclear Plant Generator Operator and the applicable Transmission Entities to satisfy the requirements of NERC Reliability Standard NUC-001.
 Manual 39 serves as the basis to document the requirements of NUC-001.
-Nuclear Plant Interface Requirements (NPIRs) are those requirements, based on NPLRs and electric system requirements that have been mutually agreed to by the Nuclear Plant Generator Operator and the applicable Transmission Entities1.
-The Transmission Entities are required to incorporate the NPIRs into their systems and processes, and to operate the transmission system so as not to violate the NPIRs.
-Planning enhancements shall be coordinated between Transmission Entities and NPGO, consistent with the PJM Manuals for PJM Region Transmission Planning Process (Manual 14B) and Generation and Transmission Interconnection Process (Manual 14A) to either revise the NPIRs or initiate transmission reinforcement to ensure the continued compliance with the plant if the NPIR Limits are more restrictive than Transmission System base limits contained within PJM Transmission Operations Manual (M03), Section 3: Voltage and Stability Operating Guidelines.
+The Transmission Entities are required to incorporate the NPIRs into their systems and processes, and to operate the transmission system to meet the NPIRs.
+Planning enhancements shall be coordinated between Transmission Entities and NPGO, consistent with the PJM Manuals for PJM Region Transmission Planning Process (Manual 14B) and Generation and Transmission Interconnection Process (Manual 14A).
+Planning enhancements may result in either revising the NPIRs or initiating mitigation protocols to ensure the continued